NGenesis/altspacevr-behaviors/README.md

 ### Methods
 ### <a name="FullspaceApp.anchors">anchors</a>
 Retrieves an anchor point with the specified name.
-If the anchor point does not exist, it will be created automtically at app origin.
+If the anchor point does not exist, it will be created automatically.
 The anchor can have its transform specified using the `altvr.anchors.[name].position`, `altvr.anchors.[name].rotation` and `altvr.anchors.[name].scale` URL parameters, or a manifest file referenced using the `altvr.manifest` URL parameter.

 #### Parameters
 | Name   | Type   | Description |